felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.11.5-dev1 =
+= 1.11.5-dev2 =

 (2016/12/11) Added a check for maximum posts per page in WpssoJsonSchema::add_parts_data() to limit the number of posts included.
+Added a potentialAction property and filter to the Schema for https://schema.org/Thing.

 = 1.11.4-3 =